Symphony No. 5 (Bruckner): Discography

-The first recording of any part of the symphony was made by Dol Dauber with his salon orchestra in 1928 for HMV; it included only the Scherzo, in an arrangement of the Schalk edition.
+The first recording of any part of the symphony was made by Dol Dauber with his salon orchestra in 1928 for His Master's Voice; it included only the Scherzo, in an arrangement of the Schalk edition.
 The first of the complete work was made by Karl Böhm with the Dresden Staatskapelle in 1937 using the new Haas edition.
 (Böhm never returned to this music.)

 Jochum, in addition to broadcasts issued on CD, made four commercial recordings: the Haas edition in 1938 with the Hamburg Philharmonic for Telefunken; and the Nowak edition in 1958 with the Bavarian Radio Symphony Orchestra for Deutsche Grammophon, in 1964 with the Concertgebouworkest for Philips, and in 1980 with the Dresden Staatskapelle for EMI.
 Conductor Kenneth Woods in his essay on Jochum quotes Herbert Glass: "the Fifth drove [Jochum] to distraction and he would regard his every performance of it as an interpretation-in-progress.
 In rehearsal, such doubts could sorely test an orchestra's patience – this despite his courtly, respectful treatment of his players."

 Also noteworthy is Bernard Haitink, who recorded the symphony commercially three times.
 In 1971 he recorded the Haas edition with the Concertgebouworkest for Philips.
 In 1988 he returned to the Haas edition, this time with the Vienna Philharmonic.
 Then, in 2010 he recorded the Nowak edition with the Bavarian Radio Symphony Orchestra for BR Klassik; this recording has won particular esteem.

 Sergiu Celibidache, Herbert von Karajan, Stanisław Skrowaczewski, Herbert Blomstedt and Daniel Barenboim are among other noted contributors to the Bruckner Fifth discography.
 Takashi Asahina, Japan's most-recorded musician, recorded the Bruckner Fifth numerous times.
 Norman Lebrecht has singled out Georg Tintner's recording on Naxos Records as one of the 100 best discs of the century and credits it with changing critics' attitude towards that record label: "It actually sounds as if Tintner had been waiting all of his life to give this performance."